jk45054/CTF-writeups/Crowdstrike-AdversaryQuest-2021/Space Jackal/Proclamation/README.md

 │    ││└──> 0000:7c8f      8598ca82       test word [bx + si - 0x7d36], bx
 ```

-weird radare2 seems to fail disassembling at offset 0x7c5d (using hex byte 0x10 twice, once for int 10h, once as an opcode for adc)
+There seems to be a disassembly fail at offset 0x7c5c, which seems to be used twice in the disassembly: Once for int 10h and again as the opcode for adc.
+It should be just 0xeb 0xc4 at offset 0x7c5d.
 ```
 disasm -a 0x7c5d "EBC4"
     7c5d:        eb c4                    jmp    0x7c23